New York City Football Club are back on home soil as they entertain Inter Miami CF in the Home Opener.

-Hi Ian, thanks for speaking with us.
-How long have you been covering Inter Miami?
+Hi Ian, thank you for speaking with us, how long have you been covering Inter Miami CF?

-Happy to chat with you!
-I have been covering Inter Miami since the very start of the team, from the naming of the club back in 2018 to their first season in 2020.
+Happy to chat!
+I have been covering Inter Miami since the very start, from the club's beginnings to their first season in 2020.
 In 2021, I founded and host The Heron Outlet, an independent media organization that covers the Senior Team, MLS Next Pro's Inter Miami II, and the Academy, as well as soccer throughout South Florida.

-How would you describe the team's 2022 season so far?
+How would you evaluate the team's 2022 season?

-What do you think will be the decisive factor in Monday's game?
+What do you see as being the deciding factor in Saturday's game?